 This will start HTTP servers on two ports and a websockets server on

 one port.
-By default one web server starts on port 8000 and the other
+By default the web servers start on ports 8000 and 8443 and the other

 ports are randomly-chosen free ports.
 Tests must be loaded from the